JohnSundell/Publish/Documentation/HowTo/deploying-on-every-generation.md

 ```

 The `deployWhileGenerating(using: )` step will take in any defined deployment method, including the built in `.git()` method and any others you've defined customly.

+*Again, anytime you use this step, it is deploying the site in whatever state it is after generation, which could be drastically different from what you want. **Use this with extreme caution***